CLEAN ROOM - NANO FABRICATION FACILITIES

 EQUIPMENT RATES and SUPERUSERS

-The cleanroom is now open for all processes.
+The cleanroom is now open for all processes 24/7 except the corrosives bay, LPCVD, Cl-RIE, F-RIE, and the PECVD which can be used 7am-9pm only.
 Please sign up for the CNI shared facilities newsletter in order to receive lab updates and important announcements here.

 The CNI Nanofabrication Clean Room is a facility in the Morris A. Schapiro Center for Engineering and Physical Science Research (CEPSR).
 It is dedicated to providing the processing tools, instrumentation, technical expertise, and team-teaching environment to support and stimulate collaborative research in nanoscale science and engineering.
-The facility supports the creation and evaluation of devices and materials with state of the art fabrication equipment.
-Applications include nanoelectronic and nanophotonic devices, micro-electromechanical systems (MEMS), flexible electronics, nano-bio interfaces, and more.
+The facility supports the creation and evaluation of devices and materials with state of the art fabrication and characterization equipment.
+Applications include nanoelectronic and nanophotonic devices, micro and nano-electromechanical systems (MEMS/NEMS), flexible electronics, bio-electronics, nano-bio interfaces, and more.

-- Deposition bay including two sputtering systems (dedicated to metals and dielectrics respectively) that also allow reactive sputtering, an e-beam evaporator, Ultra High Vacuum (UHV) e-beam evaporator, Atomic Layer Deposition, and a thermal evaporator (the three latter are located in the Plasma bay due to space considerations).
+Deposition bay including two sputtering systems (dedicated to metals and dielectrics respectively) that also allow reactive sputtering, an e-beam evaporator, Ultra High Vacuum (UHV) e-beam evaporator, Atomic Layer Deposition (ALD), and a thermal evaporator (the three latter are located in the Plasma bay due to space considerations).

-- Microscopy bay consisting of high resolution SEM with e-beam writing capabilities, as well as optical profiler and filmetrics thin film measurements.
+Microscopy bay consisting of high resolution SEM with e-beam writing capabilities, as well as optical profiler and filmetrics thin film thickness and optical propertis measurements.